grafana/grafana/docs/sources/dashboards/build-dashboards/manage-library-panels/index.md

 You can save a library panel in a folder alongside saved dashboards.

+{{% admonition type="note" %}}
-**Note:** When [RBAC](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/) is enabled, you need to have the relevant [Permissions](https://grafana.com/docs/grafana/latest/administration/roles-and-permissions/access-control/rbac-fixed-basic-role-definitions/) to create, manage, and view library panels.
+When [RBAC](https://grafana.com/docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions/access-control/) is enabled, you need to have the relevant [Permissions](https://grafana.com/docs/grafana/<GRAFANA VERSION>/administration/roles-and-permissions/access-control/rbac-fixed-basic-role-definitions/) to create, manage, and view library panels.
+{{% /admonition %}}

 ## Create a library panel